ahmdxrzky/de-zoomcamp-2023/week4/week4_homework.md

 Result:
 ![image](https://user-images.githubusercontent.com/99194827/221359258-038e0fa9-6cab-40da-939e-f2510f220dc9.png)

-From images above, it can be clearly seen that there are _43244696_ rows on stg_fhv_tripdata table.
+From image above, it can be clearly seen that there are _43244696_ rows on stg_fhv_tripdata table.

 ## Question 4
 Question: fact_fhv_trips records for 2019 <br>